hangyu-feng/python-course/README.md

 ## [Course 1](course-contents/course-1)

-1. Python installation
+1. install Python and run first line of code

 1. Introduction to Git

 1. Choose your editor

-1. your first program: helloworld!

 1. variables and built-in datatypes